mpajunen/phamda/docs/Functions.md

 ### merge
 `array Phamda::merge(array $a, array $b)`

-Returns an array containing that contains all the values in arrays `a` and `b`.
+Returns an array that contains all the values in arrays `a` and `b`.
 ##### Examples
 ```php
 Phamda::merge([1, 2], [3, 4, 5]); // => [1, 2, 3, 4, 5]